Illinois Retirement Guide

 If you have been looking for the best places to retire in Illinois we have the information to help you make a better choice.
 This website will give you useful data and opinions about the possiblity of retiring in Illinois, including the leading active adult retirement communities.
-This mid-western state had just under 12.9 million people in 2012.
+This mid-western state had just under 12.9 million people in 2015.
+The median age is 37.
 It combines one of America's largest cities - Chicago - along with some unspoiled farming regions.
 The Wikipedia entry for Illinois has more facts.
+Updated Nov.
+2016.

 The Illinois climate is called humid-continental.
 There are 4 seasons.
 Summers are hot and winters are cold with frequent snowstorms.
 The southern part of the state is considerably warmer.